Kloof High School: Subjects

 Life Orientation is unique to South Africa.
-Citizenship Education, in American schools, resembles this compulsory subject.
+Civic education, in American schools, resembles this compulsory subject.
 There is no final NSC exam although learners must complete a final standardised task set by the KZN Department of Education in their Grade 12-year.
 The final Life Orientation mark is based on work from Grades 10, 11 and 12.
 This means learners build a portfolio throughout their FET phase.

 Physical Sciences takes Chemistry and Physics and uses them to improve lives while still caring for the environment.
 In other countries, students take Physics PLUS Chemistry as electives but in the case of all South African Schools – Physical Science is the amalgamation of both.

 Life Sciences (formerly Biology).
 Four themes are covered in each grade, namely: